AsadMuneerAhmed/Student-Managment-System-/README.md

 # Student-Managment-System-
 Student Management System (Java, Swing) A desktop-based Student Management System built using Java (Swing GUI) on Notepad.
 It allows users to manage students, courses, fees, and timetables efficiently with add, update, delete, and view functionalities.
-Designed with a clean and modern interface for smooth navigation and record handling.
+Designed with a clean and modern interface for smooth navigation and record handling in teporary memory by using Stack data structure .